nurchulis/learning-API/README.md

 # learning-API
 API learning
-**JOIN TO this Trello https://trello.com/b/FutPKgCN/api-elearning** **How To Run**
+**JOIN TO this Trello https://trello.com/b/FutPKgCN/api-elearning For See update development**

+**How To Run**
 - Clone this Repo
 - Cd /api/